By Mike Bennighof, Ph.D.

 Along with the game on the 1939 battles, we’ve also included additional pieces and a scenario to fight out the 1941 Finnish offensive over this same ground.
 While the new Winter Fury includes a map with brand-new artwork, the map doesn’t quite cover enough of the area to include the 1944 battles; we’ll just have to issue those in a Golden Journal or something.

-Like They Shall Not Pass before it, Winter Fury comes in our Playbook format, with a map, pieces and a book instead of a standard box.
+Winter Fury comes in our Playbook format, with a map, pieces and a book instead of a standard box.
 The book includes the game rules as well as some strategy hints and historical background on the battles, the armies involved and the Winter War.

 The game uses a system we introduced with our very first game release back in 1994, MacArthur’s Return.
 The weather determines the number of impulses players can conduct each turn.
 Each player puts a number of activation chits in a common container, but the number of chits that go in the container each turn is far more than the number that will be drawn.